gregbkr/ghost-nginx-ssl-docker/README.md

 ### 1. Prerequisit:
 - ubuntu
 - docker & docker-compose
-- a DNS (ec.satoshi.tech in this example) point to your server IP)
+- a DNS (ec.satoshi.tech in this example) pointing to your server IP

 ### 2. Build and run